-Liz Renes is a recent History of Art graduate from the University of York.
-Her Ph.D. thesis explored John Singer Sargent's relationship with the British Aesthetic and French Impressionist Movements in his early career between 1878-1886.
+Liz Renes is a History of Art graduate from the University of York (2015).
+Her PhD thesis explored John Singer Sargent's relationship with the British Aesthetic and French Impressionist Movements in his early career between 1878-1886.
 You can download it here: http://etheses.whiterose.ac.uk/8817/

 She is the Co-Editor in Chief of HARTS & Minds, and as the Visual Arts Convenor for the Bath Royal Literary and Scientific Institution (brlsi.org), she has participated in a number of events, including an interdisciplinary symposium on The Colour Blue with Bob Fosbury, Emeritus Astronomer, European Southern Observatory (2016).
-She is also the co-curator of the recent exhibition of prints from Sebastião Salgado's Genesis in partnership with PhotoBATH (2016).
+She is also the co-curator of the recent exhibition of prints from Sebastião Salgado's Genesis, and the retrospective exhibition of photographer Carlo Chinca, in partnership with PhotoBATH (2016 and 2018).

 She currently works for the Web & Digital team at Bath Spa University.